-ACSC are specific geographic areas of the state which, based on studies of physical, social, economic and governmental conditions and trends, are demonstrated to be so unusual or significant to the state that the Secretary of the Department of Natural Resources designates them for special management attention to assure the preservation, conservation or utilization of their special values. the state has identified Battle Creek Cypress Swamp, located southwest of the Prince Frederick Town Center, as an ACSC.
+ACSC are specific geographic areas of the state which, based on studies of physical, social, economic and governmental conditions and trends, are demonstrated to be so unusual or significant to the state that the Secretary of the Department of Natural Resources designates them for special management attention to assure the preservation, conservation or utilization of their special values.
+There are no state-designated ACSC in the Town Center; however, the state has identified Battle Creek Cypress Swamp, located southwest of the Prince Frederick Town Center, as an ACSC.
 It is one of the northernmost sites of naturally occurring and last remaining bald cypress tree stand in North America, and the only large stand of trees on the western shore of Maryland.
 The federal government designated it a National Natural Landmark in 1965.
 The Battle Creek Cypress Swamp is also a designated Sanctuary owned by The Nature Conservancy, which protects the wetlands on site from development.
 However, legal development on the land adjacent to the Battle Creek Cypress Swamp has the potential to affect the health of these wetlands.

 Habitat for Rare, Threatened and Endangered Species

-The Secretary of the Maryland Department of Natural Resources has designated 20 animal and 83 plant rare, threatened and endangered species habitats in the county Disturbance to theses habitats is generally prohibited.
-Rare, threatened and endangered habitat areas may be identified through and -maintained the state-listed of rare, threatened and endangered species found in Calvert County Rare, threatened and endangered species habitat areas are in the southern portion of the Town Center.
-Both the ACSC and the rare, threatened and endangered species habitat are subject to state requirements that are triggered by the county’s forest conservation requirements.
+The Secretary of the Maryland Department of Natural Resources has designated two rare, threatened and endangered species habitats in the southern portion of the Town Center and identified anadromous fish spawning waters in North Battle, Hunting and Parker creeks, as shown on the state’s MERLIN and also in the state-list of rare, threatened and endangered species found in Calvert County, maintained by P&Z. Disturbance to theses habitats is generally prohibited.
+The Department of Natural Resources and the county require consistency with COMAR Title 8, protecting these areas from impacts of development.

+Impervious surface is an indicator of threats to ACSC and habitats for rare, threatened and endangered species.
+According to The Center for Watershed Protection, when impervious surfaces exceed 10% of a watershed, a stream’s ecosystem begins to show sign of distress.
+Based upon an analysis of aerial photography in 2024, approximately 24% of the Prince Frederick Town Center was impervious surface.
+Impervious surfaces in North Battle, Hunting and Parkers creeks watersheds are lower than the 10% threshold for healthy waterways.
+Impervious surface (8%) in Hunting Creek watershed is comparatively higher than that of North Battle and Parkers creeks watersheds, for which concise impervious surface data is not readily available.
+Tree canopy coverage is also an indicator of healthy waterways and ecosystems, discussed later in the chapter’s next section.

+For the purposes of enhancing and conserving natural resources in the Town Center, This master plan recommends conducting an assessment of the Town Center’s natural resources and identifying how to use and enhance natural solutions in the built environment to protect and restore these sensitive area lands, as well as analyzing green infrastructure and natural solutions for stormwater management.

 Forest Land, Tree Canopy and Greenways